 "The worst part is an injection of lidocaine in the back, which numbs the area, which will burn for 10 to 15 seconds, then go away," Dr. James Lozada, an anesthesiologist at the Northwestern University Feinberg School of Medicine, told SheKnows.

-The whole process should only take about 20 to 30 minutes, and can apparently be given at any point during labor, though many hospitals traditionally waited to administer an epidural until a woman was at least four centimeters dilated for fear of stalling labor.
+Overall, the epidural procedure shouldn’t take too long.
+In fact, the whole process should only take about 20 to 30 minutes, and can apparently be given at any point during labor, though many hospitals traditionally wait to administer an epidural until a woman is at least four centimeters dilated for fear of stalling labor.
 Depending on when it's administered, Lozada said, an epidural can actually shorten labor (though it can also add an average of 20 minutes, too).

-Generally, the process goes like this, according to the APA: You're told to either lie down on your left side or sit up with your back arched, and you're instructed to remain very, very still.
-(As a mother of three, I can tell you from experience that the "very, very still" thing is one of the hardest parts, particularly when a contraction kicks in mid-procedure!)
+Generally, the process goes like this: You're told to either lie down on your left side or sit up with your back arched, and you're instructed to remain very, very still.
 Your lower back is swabbed with antiseptic, and a small area is numbed with local anesthetic.
 A needle is inserted into the anesthetized area, then a small catheter is threaded through the needle into the epidural space, after which the needle is removed and the catheter is left in its place.
 Then the catheter is taped to your back, where it remains until you don't need the meds anymore.